How To Define Your Target Market in 7 Steps

 • Gender – Are your customers primarily male or female?
 This may assist you in better comprehending their distinct requirements and desires, which may be gender-specific.

 • Income – What is the maximum amount of money your consumers can spend on your goods or services?
-Are they able to make repeat purchases, or do they need to save up for your product?
-Are there any financial restrictions in place that you must consider?
+Can they make repeat purchases, or do they need to save up for your product?
+Are there any financial restrictions that you must consider?

 • Location – What time zone are your customers in, and where do they live?
 What cultural issues do they face that are particular to their region (for example, advertisements for American football versus real football)?